jgillman/JoelGillman.com/content/posts/2013-11-20-git-stash-vs-git-reset-head.md

 ```

 Take the 2nd argument (1st argument is the commit hash), and force it to lower
-case
+case:

 ```bash
 awk '{print tolower($2)}'
 ```

-Take that and take out anything that isn't a letter
+Take that and take out anything that isn't a letter:

 ```bash
 awk '{gsub(/[^a-z]/, ""); print}'